alessfg/nginx-oss-apb/README.md

 4. Run `apb push`.
 5. Open your browser at https://192.168.37.1:8443.
 You'll be greeted by the OpenShift service catalog.
 6. Select the NGINX service, add it to `My Project`, select `Create` and click `View Project`.
+    * Do not enable load balancing at this stage or your deployment will fail.
 7. After waiting for a few seconds you should see a URL pop in the top-right corner of the project overview GUI.
 That URL will take you to the default NGINX landing page.

 ## Sample Tutorial Walkthrough